mwllgr/fhem-waterkotte-resuemat-cd4/README.md

 Can be used to request/change settings from older Waterkotte heat pumps with the Resümat CD4 control unit via the RS232 port.

+**Attention: The module does _not_ work on all Resümat CD4 control units.
+Tested on software version 8011.
+If it does not work for you,  try to use the official module as seen in the [FHEM wiki](https://wiki.fhem.de/wiki/Waterkotte_heat_pump_with_Res%C3%BCmat_CD4): It uses different memory addresses.**

 ## Usage
 Just copy `98_WKRCD4.pm` into the FHEM/ folder of your FHEM installation.
 Here's an example of the full path: `/opt/fhem/FHEM/98_WKRCD4.pm`